Buttrick White & Burtis

-Buttrick White & Burtis (also known as BWB) was an architecture firm established in New York City in 1981 by the architects Harold Buttrick, Samuel G. White, and Theodore A. Burtis III.
+Buttrick White & Burtis Architects (also known as BWB) was an architecture firm based in New York City, established in 1981 by the architects Harold Buttrick, Samuel G. White, and Theodore A. Burtis III.
 The firm remained active until 2002.
-Harold Buttrick left the firm in 1998 to form Murphy Burnham & Buttrick Architects (MBB Architects).
-The architect Jean P. Phifer was a partner of the firm until 1996, after which she served as President of the Art Commission of the City of New York from 1998 to 2003.
+Harold Buttrick left in 1998 to form Murphy Burnham & Buttrick (MBB Architects).
+The architect Jean P. Phifer was a partner of the firm from 1989 until 1996, after which she served as president of the New York City Public Design Commission from 1998 to 2003.
 The architect Michael Dwyer was associated with the firm from 1981 to 1996.
 The architect and educator William W. Braham was associated with the firm from 1983 to 1989.
 In 2002, Buttrick White & Burtis merged with Platt Byard Dovell to become Platt Byard Dovell White (PBDW Architects).